 Tuesday Talk Series

-Every third Tuesday of the month, we host free educational and entertaining speakers to speak on a broad range of topics including health and wellness, finance, cooking, history and even musical performances.
+Every month, we host free educational and entertaining speakers to speak on a broad range of topics including health and wellness, finance, cooking, history and even musical performances.
 The Tuesday Talk Series is an hour or two well spent for any and all life-long learners.

 Schedule and Topics

 September 20, 2022 — Lights!
 Curtain!
 Action! with Mary Margaret Mann

 This presentation depicts the roots of theatre in brilliant, unforgettable hues.
 Waiting for the curtain, we speak in hushed tones; then the lights dim, and we are transported.
 This fascinating part of our American culture is illustrated in dramatic monologues.

 Mary Margaret Mann of Houston, Texas, is an accomplished actress, author and speaker, specializing in one-woman performances.
 She brings alive to audiences across North America her many characters ranging from Mary Todd Lincoln to Elizabeth Barrett Browning to Mrs. Noah.
 She contributed to a book which is in the White House Library.

 October 18, 2022 — Ghosts of Houston’s Market Square Park with Sandra Lord